nicklockwood/AsyncImageView/README.md

 AsyncImageView includes an AsyncImageView class, which is a subclass of UIImageView.
 This implements some useful features on top of the UIImageView category, including the automatic display of a loading spinner, and a nice crossfade effect when the image loads.

-AsyncImageView also provides two singleton classes for advanced users:
+AsyncImageView also provides an AsyncImageLoader class for advanced users.

-    - AsyncImageCache
-    - AsyncImageLoader

-AsyncImageCache is a wrapper around NSCache that stores loaded/downloaded images by URL.
-It can be used to individually manipulate or remove cached images, and can be subclassed to add features not currently supported by the library (e.g. disk caching).

 AsyncImageLoader manages the loading/downloading and queueing of image requests.
 Set properties of the shared loader instance to control loading behaviour, or call its loading methods directly to preload images off-screen.

 AsyncImageView properties